pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - Ok sign a "Hand burn" as an harm on the character sheet.
 ```

-__Reward the character__ - When a player got a success in a roll and you think
+__Reward the character__ - When a player got a success in a roll but the
-is appropriate, you reward em or the whole group with a bonus to carry forward.
-This should be awarded only on exceptional circumstances: particular good rolls
-or interpretations, action with big impact on the story, etc.  The bonus may be
-one or more of the following: __Add a fortune point__ , __Make characters evolve__
+success does not make the situation evolves enough, you make a __Describe the scene__
-or a __Describe the scene__ with something good for the player.
+move with something good for the player.

-__Make the characters evolve__ - When a quest ends, or when a lot of time
+__Make the characters evolve__ - When a quest ends, or somthing important for
-passed without this move was triggered, you ask ALL the player to
+the plot happens, or when a lot of time passed without this move was triggered,
-trigger __Add a trait__  or __Add a special move__ (they individually choose
+you ask ALL the player to trigger __Add a trait__  or __Add a special move__
-which one)
+(they individually choose which one).

 ```
-Scenarist - Ok, Bart finally killed the man who killed his family.
-This is the time to make the characters grow, all can add a trait or a special move to the character sheet.
-Try to make them coherent with how they feels after the murdered.
+Scenarist - Ok, Bart you got a success.
+Not only you manage to hit the man that killed your family, but due to your rage and brutal behavior, he is thrown down from the tower.
+You hear a scream, a thud, and nothing else.
+This is an important step in the story, so all the players can add a trait or a special move to eir character sheet.
+Try to make them coherent with how they feels after this umpteenth murdered.
 ```

 # Player moves